alienwithin/F3-iPay/README.md

 ```php
 $iPay=new IPay;
 ```
-2. Populate PesaPal mandatory variables to create the valid XML to post to pesapal
+2. Populate iPay mandatory variables to create the valid XML to post to iPay
 ```php
 /*Define IPay Mandatory Variables*/